Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Montmartre district| ©Ed Webster

 One of the best places to enjoy it is the Montmartre district.
 Its steep streets are lined with dozens of typical Parisian cafés with their small terraces and pretty façades.
 One example is the café des Deux Moulins, near the Moulin Rouge, which was the setting for the famous film Amelie.
-But there are many more that I invite you to discover in the streets of the Montmartre district.

 Book a guided tour of Montmartre

-4. Celebrate Easter and Passover in Paris
+3. Celebrate Holy Week and Easter in Paris

 Sacre-Coeur Basilica| ©Superchilum